selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

   `MyApp\target\classes\${groupId}\App.class` and `MyApp\target\maven-status\maven-compiler-plugin\compile\default-compile\(created|input)Files.lst` have been created. *createdFiles.lst* contain the list of all created files from the compilation in string format, and *inputFiles.lst* contain the list of all files that have been compiled. *App.class* is the result of the compilation of *App.java*.
 See [commit](https://github.com/selimhaddioui/EFREI_JavaAvancee/commit/91960bf8ad7b00c279f67197f406bb9de2326a78).

-* Download then add following section to configure compilator with right version.
+* Add following section to *pom.xml* to configure compilator with right version.

   ```xml
   <build>